allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 and communicate over the REST API. <br/>
 Things get complicated when we need to use microservices as building blocks for a frontend solution.
-How to build a consistent website or a mobile app using tens or sometimes hundreds of microservices?
+So how to build a consistent website or a mobile app using tens or sometimes hundreds of microservices?

 In this post we describe our current web frontend approach